wp-plugins/widget-visibility-time-scheduler/README.txt

 == Screenshots ==

-1. You see the english interface of the Widget Visibility Time Scheduler in the Archive Widget.
-These fields appear in each other widget.
+1. English interface of the premium plugin Widget Visibility Time Scheduler Pro in the Search Widget
-2. German interface of the Widget Visibility Time Scheduler in the Archive Widget
+2. German interface of the Widget Visibility Time Scheduler in the Search Widget
-3. Spanish interface of the Widget Visibility Time Scheduler in the Archive Widget
+3. Spanish interface of the Widget Visibility Time Scheduler in the Search Widget
-4. Brazilian portuguese interface of the Widget Visibility Time Scheduler in the Archive Widget
+4. Brazilian portuguese interface of the Widget Visibility Time Scheduler in the Search Widget
-5. Persian (farsi) interface of the Widget Visibility Time Scheduler in the Archive Widget
+5. Persian (farsi) interface of the Widget Visibility Time Scheduler in the Search Widget

 == Changelog ==

+= 4.0 =
+* Changed: Simplified interface; your former settings will be adopted
+* Changed: If not changed formerly all weekdays are checked by default
+* Added styles for right-to-left languages
+* Added styles for widget form in WP customizer
+* Added in readme.txt: screenshot and informations about the premium version for scheduling based on daytime
+* Updated screenshots
+* Updated *.pot file and translations

 = 3.1 =
 * Added persian translation (Farsi).
 Thank you very much [Sajjad Panahi](https://wordpress.org/support/profile/asreelm)
+* Added screenshot of widget in persian language
 * Fixed typo in german translation

 = 3.0 =